Sm4auto/SeleniumAutomationProject/ReadME.md

 # SelProject

-Create Testcase from Use case
+Create Testcase from Use case.